odoo/owl/README.md

   - simpler/faster: once we are aware of the exact structure of what we are dealing with, we can make simpler code.

+- _simple, "not enterprisy"_.
+We would like that developping in Odoo feels as simple and natural as possible, without too many abstractions/files.
+I feel that this is not really important, but there is some value in seeing a code source tree with tens of files (instead of hundreds).
+For this reason, we made some 'imperfect' choices: for example, most interfaces are in the same file as the code that uses them the most.
+Or we try to avoid the 'manager' word if possible.

 ## Architecture notes

 This POC revolves around two main ideas: